maximcus/SimpleWPFReporting/README.md

 ### Page number

-Every header and footer will be supplied with `PageNumber` DynamicResource.
+Every header and footer will be supplied with the `PageNumber` dynamic resource.
 You can use it as you wish.
-For example, this is simplest possible footer DataTemplate:
+For example, this is the simplest possible footer DataTemplate:

 ```XML
 <DataTemplate x:Key="ReportFooterDataTemplate">